josh-p-git/CV/README.md

 * An exciting assortment of previous roles, including carehome administrator, lobster cook, accounting assistant, finance assistant and mail sorter

+## Education

+* 2023 - Completed 16 week coding bootcamp, Makers Academy
+* 2019 - Post Graduate Diploma in Social Work, The Open University
+* 2013 - BSC/BA In Business and Accounting, The University of Northampton
+* 2009 - A Levels in ICT, Computing and EBusiness

 ## Hobbies

 Board games, gardening, cat wrangling